Dumbrăvița, Timiș: Demographics

-Dumbrăvița had a population of 7,522 inhabitants at the 2011 census, up 179% from the 2002 census.
-More recent estimates show that the population of Dumbrăvița has exceeded 10,000 inhabitants.
-Most inhabitants are Romanians (76.07%), larger minorities being represented by Hungarians (14.05%) and Germans (1.16%).
-For 6.37% of the population, ethnicity is unknown.
-By religion, most inhabitants are Orthodox (67.34%), but there are also minorities of Roman Catholics (10.5%), Reformed (7.25%), Pentecostals (1.78%), Greek Catholics (1.75%) and Baptists (1.62%).
-For 6.99% of the population, religious affiliation is unknown.
+Dumbrăvița had a population of 20,014 inhabitants at the 2021 census, up 166.02% from the 2011 census.
+Most inhabitants are Romanians (70.03%), with a minority of Hungarians (4.55%).
+For 22.84% of the population, ethnicity is unknown.
+By religion, most inhabitants are Orthodox (57.52%), but there are also minorities of Roman Catholics (6.09%), Reformed (2.14%), Pentecostals (1.67%) and Baptists (1.62%).
+For 25.55% of the population, religious affiliation is unknown.

+Politics and administration

+The commune of Dumbrăvița is administered by a mayor and a local council composed of 19 councilors.
+The mayor, Horia-Grigore Bugarin, from the Save Romania Union, has been in office since 2020.
+As from the 2024 local elections, the local council has the following composition by political parties:

 Economy

 According to a study by the Regionalization Advisory Council in 2013, Dumbrăvița is the most developed locality in Romania.
 In recent years, Dumbrăvița has experienced a strong development, given its proximity to Timișoara, Dumbrăvița tending to become a suburb of the city.
-This development was mainly due to projects on European funds; between 2007 and 2013 alone, Dumbrăvița attracted over three million euros.
+This development was mainly due to projects on European funds; between 2007 and 2013 alone, Dumbrăvița attracted over 3 million euros.
 Dumbrăvița's economy is dominated by the rising service sector, to which is added a well-developed industrial sector.
 The agricultural activities have an insignificant weight in the commune's economy, being reduced to the practice of subsistence farming.
 Trade is the subsector that has known the widest entrepreneurial dynamics, so that, currently, over 35% of the companies in Dumbrăvița are active in this field.